dcuartielles/bash_site/README.md

 # Bash Site Generator

-The **Bahs Site Generator** is a piece of software to help in the creation of courses which will be rendered as **Markdown** files, including an index, etc.
+The **Bash Site Generator** is a piece of software to help in the creation of courses which will be rendered as **Markdown** files, including an index, etc.

 The generator is a collection of scripts that can be executed step by step to: